 - Case studies

-We hope that the information here will help you to make informed decisions about the technology you specify to measure and evaluate modal shift and assess the impact of active travel schemes.
+We hope that the information here will help you to make informed decisions about the technology you specify to measure and evaluate modal shift and assess the impact of active transportation schemes.

 Evidencing modal shift with AI-powered computer vision tech